haven1network/haven1-validator-docs/ACTIVITIES.md

 5. Once enough proposals happen (> 50%) istanbul.getValidators() will remove the validator (this will not create a classic transaction in the blockchain)

-6. Run the following command equivalant in the safe wallet or approve the enhanced permissioning change as explained [here](#approving-a-change-in-enhanced-permissioning) if not the first validator
+6. Run the following command equivalent in the safe wallet or approve the enhanced permissioning change as explained [here](#approving-a-change-in-enhanced-permissioning) if not the first validator

     ```js
     quorumPermission.updateNodeStatus(